sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>grilo</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Content discovery framework
+Short desc    : Content discovery framework
 URL          : https://wiki.gnome.org/Projects/Grilo
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : Grilo is a framework that provides access to different sources of
+Descript     : Grilo is a framework that provides access to different sources of
              : multimedia content, using a pluggable system.
              : This package contains the core library and elements.
 ```